telerik/kendo-ui-core/docs/introduction.md

 # Welcome to Kendo UI!

-Kendo UI<sup>®</sup> by Progress is an HTML5 user interface framework for building interactive and high-performance websites and applications.
+Progress<sup>®</sup> Kendo UI is an HTML5 user interface framework for building interactive and high-performance websites and applications.

 ## Overview